As we age, keeping our health on top form becomes increasingly important.

 So, what screenings and health tests are recommended for those over 50?
 Let’s take a look.

 High blood pressure can lead to heart disease, stroke, kidney disease, and other health issues.
 Regular screenings, often performed annually, can help manage and control blood pressure effectively.
-You can get these done at your local GP surgery or even in your local Boots pharmacy for free (provided that you meet certain conditions).
+Blood pressure checks can be done at your local GP surgery, they also form part of the NHS health check.
+They will also be included as part of a private health check, for example with a Bupa health screening.

 Increased cholesterol levels can contribute to heart disease.
 Starting from age 40 or earlier, cholesterol should be checked every five years, or more frequently if there are risk factors for heart disease.

-Diabetes can lead to several complications if left unchecked, and diabetes is more common in the elderly population.
+Diabetes can lead to several complications if left unchecked, and your risk of diabetes increases as you age.
 Regular blood glucose tests can help identify pre-diabetes or diabetes early.

 From age 50, both men and women should undergo regular screenings for colorectal cancer, as the majority (94%) of bowel cancer cases occur in those over 50.
 Currently, the NHS offers bowel screenings every 2 years to those aged between 60 and 74*, so always make sure to keep on top of these appointments, especially as rescheduling them can mean being put on a months-long waiting list.